·

 Aging is an extraordinary process whereby you become the person you always should have been. ― David Bowie

-A good friend of mine was backpacking in Australia years ago and came across an abrasive fellow traveler in a hostel bar.
+A good friend was backpacking in Australia years ago and came across an abrasive fellow traveler in a hostel bar.
 He asked my friend his opinion on a nearby tourist excursion outside of the city.

 My friend responded with something like, “Oh, it was cool.
 We had a fun day out there.
 Good tour.”